ElMassimo/oj_serializers/README.md

 ## Features ⚡️

-- Declaration syntax similar to Active Model Serializers
+- Declaration syntax [similar to Active Model Serializers][migration guide]
 - Reduced [memory allocation][benchmarks] and [improved performance][benchmarks]
 - Support for `has_one` and `has_many`, compose with `flat_one`
 - Useful development checks to avoid typos and mistakes